St. John's Episcopal Church, Lafayette Square: "Church of the Presidents"

-Beginning with James Madison, every president has been an occasional attendee at St. John's due both to the disproportionately Anglican religious affiliation of U.S. presidents and the church's proximity to the executive mansion.
+Beginning with James Madison, every president has been an occasional attendee at St. John's, due to both the disproportionately Anglican religious affiliation of U.S. presidents and the church's proximity to the White House.
 Perhaps the most devoted presidential attendee was Abraham Lincoln, who habitually joined evening prayer throughout the Civil War from an inconspicuous rear pew.
 St. John's is popularly nicknamed the "Church of the Presidents".

 President James Madison established the tradition of a "president's pew", selecting pew 28 for his private use in 1816.
 The church was supported by pew subscriptions during its early history; although the vestry offered a pew to President Madison for free, he insisted on paying the rent.
 During a renovation in 1843, the pews were renumbered, and the president's pew became pew 58.
 President John Tyler asked that pew 58 be assigned to him, and paid for its use in perpetuity by presidents of the United States.
 Additional renovations in 1883 renumbered the seat to pew 54, and this pew has remained reserved for the president's use when in attendance.
 Although the "president's pew" is open for the use of any U.S. president who wishes to worship at the church, during weddings and other events the president usually sits in the front pew as a matter of protocol.

-President Chester A. Arthur commissioned a memorial window for his wife, Ellen Lewis Herndon Arthur, who died in 1880, which was displayed in the church's south transept that is visible from the White House and lighted from within at his behest.
+President Chester A. Arthur commissioned a memorial window for his wife, Ellen Lewis Herndon Arthur, who died in 1880, which was displayed in the church's south transept (visible from the White House) and lighted from within at his behest.

-Role in the 2020 protests
+Role in the George Floyd protests

-During the George Floyd protests on the night of May 31, 2020, several fires were set in Washington, D.C. including one set in the basement of Ashburton House, the parish house of St. John's Episcopal Church.
+During the George Floyd protests on the night of May 31, 2020, several fires were set in Washington, D.C., including one set in the basement of Ashburton House, the parish house of St. John's Episcopal Church.
 The fire was isolated to the church nursery and extinguished by firefighters.
-According to the church's rector, the Reverend Rob Fisher, during the protests "a fire was lit in the nursery, in the basement of Ashburton House" of the church.
+According to the church's rector, the Rev. Rob Fisher, during the protests "a fire was lit in the nursery, in the basement of Ashburton House" of the church.
 Fisher wrote that the fire was small, destroying the nursery room but leaving the rest of the church untouched, except by graffiti.